Class-Imbalanced Graph Learning without Class Rebalancing: Extended Discussions

 \subsection{Limitations and Future Works}

-One potential limitation of the proposed \name framework is its reliance on exploiting model prediction for risk and similarity estimation.
+One potential limitation of the proposed \alg{} framework is its reliance on exploiting model prediction for risk and likelihood estimation.
 This strategy may not provide accurate estimation when the model itself exhibits extremely poor predictive performance.
 However, this rarely occurs in practice and can be prevented by more careful fine-tuning of parameters and model architectures.
-In addition to this, as described in Section~\ref{sec:methodology}, we adopt several fast measures to estimate node uncertainty, prediction risk, and node-class similarity for the sake of efficiency.
-Other techniques for such purposes (e.g., deterministic\cite{liu2020uncertainty,zhao2020uncertainty}/Bayesian\cite{zhang2019bayesian,hasanzadeh2020bayesian}/Jackknife\cite{kang2022jurygcn} uncertainty estimation) can be easily integrated into the proposed \name framework, although the computational efficiency might be a major bottleneck.
+In addition to this, as described in Section~\ref{sec:methodology}, we adopt several fast measures to estimate node uncertainty, prediction risk, and posterior likelihood for the sake of efficiency.
+Other techniques for such purposes (e.g., deterministic~\citep{liu2020uncertainty,zhao2020uncertainty}/Bayesian~\citep{zhang2019bayesian,hasanzadeh2020bayesian}/Jackknife~\citep{kang2022jurygcn} uncertainty estimation) can be easily integrated into the proposed \alg{} framework, although the computational efficiency might be a major bottleneck.
 How to exploit alternative uncertainty/risk measures while retaining computational efficiency is an interesting future direction.

-Finally, in this work, we aim to mitigate the negative influence caused by heterophilic connections for a broad range of GNN models including those originally designed based on homophily assumption.
-How to extend \name to graphs with high heterophily is another interesting future direction.
-A possible solution is to consider multi-scale node neighborhoods (e.g., by combining intermediate representations~\cite{zhu2020h2gcn,chien2020gprgnn}) to achieve better structure-aware augmentation.
-Investigating this and adaptive topological augmentation for graphs with arbitrary homophily would be an exciting future research direction.
+Beyond the class imbalance in the node label distribution, graph data can also exhibit multi-facet skewness in other aspects.
+For instance, class imbalance may also exist in edge-level (e.g., in edge classification/prediction~\citep{cai2021line,pandey2019comprehensive}) and graph-level (e.g., in graph classification/alignment~\citep{zeng2023parrot,zeng2024hierarchical,yan2021bright}).
+Handling class imbalance can be even more challenging on evolving/dynamic graphs~\citep{fu2021sdg,yan2021dynamic}.
+Beyond the quantity imbalance among classes, skewness may also exists in the topological structure, such as degree imbalance~\citep{kang2022rawlsgcn}, and motif-level imbalance~\citep{zhao2022topoimb,zeng2023generative}.
+How to jointly consider the multi-facet node/edge/graph-level imbalance to benefit more graph learning tasks is an exciting future direction.
+Finally, recent work on fairness-aware graph learning~\citep{kang2020inform,fu2023fair} has observed that the topology of the graph can also introduce bias/discrimination towards certain groups: extending BAT's concept to mitigate group unfairness through topology augmentation poses an intriguing future direction.